bradyhouse/house/fiddles/jquery/fiddle-0038-CorsRequest/README.markdown

 1. Using the open shift web console, create an app using the `Node.js (Latest)` Cartridge
 2. Clone the app's repo
 3. Delete the contents of the repo
-4. Copy the contents [Node Fiddle #19 ~ PassThru Rest](../../node/fiddle-0019-PassThruRest) to the repo root directory
+4. Copy the contents of the [Node Fiddle #19 ~ PassThru Rest](../../node/fiddle-0019-PassThruRest) fiddle to the repo root directory
 5. Commit the changes
 6. Update the url parameter of the [app.js](app.js) to point to your app's url + `/passthru`